csalmeida/ruby-classes-and-modules/challenges/secure-radio/secure-radio-challenge.md

 Challenge: Secure Radio 📻🔒

-In challenge the is to create a secure radio, which return an encrypted audio stream.
+This challenge is to create a secure radio, which return an encrypted audio stream.

-Make use of the `Radio` class from the previous challenge and add a `Radio#play` to it which returns a fake audio stream as a string value.
+# Part 1

-Part 1
+To achieve this, make use of the `Radio` class from the previous challenge and add a `Radio#play` to it which returns a fake audio stream as a string value.

-To achieve this, add an `@@audio_samples` class attribute array with examples of streams to `Radio`, here's an example:
+Add an `@@audio_samples` class attribute array with examples of streams to `Radio`, here's an example:

 ```ruby
   @@audio_samples = [